tmgithub/Rhasspy_Robot_Control/README.md

 ## General <a name="General"></a>
 This project controls servo motors of a roboter via offline voice control ( rhasspy ).
+It is divided into two parts.
+The main part controls the head.
+The other parts are controlling themodules for example the left arm ( it will be realized by a Raspberry pi Zero)

 ## Software
 * Raspberryos (opensource)